Emmaste

 Emmaste (Emmast) is a village in Hiiumaa Parish, Hiiu County in northwestern Estonia.

-Emmaste got its village status in 1977.
-Before it was an Emmaste settlement (asundus), which was formed in the 1920s on the basis of Emmaste Manor (Emmast).
+Emmaste received village status in 1977.
+Prior to that it was a small rural settlement (asundus) formed in the 1920s from the territory of Emmaste Manor (Emmast).
 The eastern part of the village was known as Nõmme.
-In the 1920s and 1930s, the Nõmme was a standalone village.
-In 1977, the nearby village Viiterna was merged with Emmaste village.
+In the 1920s and 1930s, Nõmme had the status of a separate village.
+In 1977, the nearby village of Viiterna was merged with Emmaste.